xiaoxigua-1/takumi/takumi/README.md

 # takumi

-High-performance Rust library for generating images with CSS Flexbox-like layouts.
+A library for generating images using Flexbox layout.

-## Usage

-For detailed documentation, please refer to the [main documentation](https://takumi.kane.tw/docs/platforms/pick-your-platform).
+Checkout [Getting Started](http://takumi.kane.tw/docs/getting-started) page for usages in Node.js / WASM and more.

 ## Credits